scharlau/Parsing/README.md

-# README FOR PARSING
+# README FOR Parsing

 This is a 'Deliberate Practice' exercise focusing on different ways to use Ruby to pull data from files and to dump it into your database as part of a Rails application.
 This application uses helper classes in Ruby for this, such as CSV class, and the JSON class, and as well as the fall-back of String methods with the File class.

-We'll use this data on Polar bears in Alasks to develop our application Data taken from https://alaska.usgs.gov/products/data.php?dataid=130 Download the zip file and unpack it to a folder.
+We'll use this data on Polar bears in Alaska to develop our application Data taken from https://alaska.usgs.gov/products/data.php?dataid=130 Download the zip file and unpack it to a folder.

+## Setting up the exercise

 With this we can start developing our application.